barryclark/jekyll-now/codereference.md

      final = original[cols]

 ##### Pandas apply returns weird format string
-  If the first row of a dataframe has no output returned from the applied function, then the entire output is coerce to be like:
+  If the first row of a dataframe has no output returned from the applied function, then the entire output from the apply becomes a string in the second column of the final dataframe.

   ENOG411DPYI,"   ID1  ID2 pearsonR
   0  NaN  NaN      NaN"